Garethp/intellij-stryker-run-config/README.md

 ```bash
 ./gradlew runIdea
 ```
-#### Reporter Setup
+#### Reporter Setup (Only if Stryker is < 4.0)
+When your version of Stryker is < 4.0, this plugin needs a reporter added to Stryker, *stryker-intellij-reporter*.
+If you have version 4.0 or newer, this plugin provides the reporter automatically, so there's no need to do anything.

-This plugin needs a reporter added to Stryker, *stryker-intellij-reporter*.
-So first you need to install it as a dependency:
+So if you have a version older than 4.0, first you need to install it as a dependency:
 ```bash
 npm i stryker-intellij-reporter -D
 ````